 Don Perfecto Hugo Reid (1810-1852), a Scottish adventurer and naturalized Mexican citizen, was the first private owner of the 13,319 acre Rancho Santa Anita.
 The adobe was constructed in 1840 with the help of Gabrielino laborers.
 It was built of sun-dried adobe blocks made by mixing clay soil, water and a straw binder.
 The roof was made of rawhide-lashed carrizo cane (Arundo donax).
 As protection from the elements, the roof was smeared with brea (tar) and the walls were white-washed.

-Today’s Hugo Reid Adobe has been reconstructed using original methods and materials whenever possible.
+Today’s Reid-Baldwin Adobe, previously known as the Hugo Reid Adobe, is under a major restoration.
 The structure is designated California Historical Landmark No. 368.

 In 1970, an abandoned train station was moved from its original location a quarter mile north of the Arboretum and restored to look as it was first constructed by the Atchison, Topeka and Santa Fe Railroad in 1890.
 A typical half-passenger, half- freight depot with living quarters upstairs for the agent and family, the Santa Anita Depot was an active local station stop for both Baldwin Ranch and nearby Sierra Madre residents.
 Described in the local Sierra

 Madre newspaper in August, 1890, as “an elaborate two-story depot built with one hundred thousand bricks from the nearby E.J.
 “Lucky” Baldwin brick yard”, the Santa Anita Depot cost an estimated $5,000 to construct.